-If you would like to see full examples, please refer to the Example Candidate Responses on the School Support Hub.
+If you would like to see full examples, please refer to the Example Candidate Responses.

 Component 1: Coursework - High level response

 The studies on this page demonstrate an excellent ability to record from a wide range of sources.
 The learner has used their own photography, drawing and a variety of mediums.
 They have gathered images of the view through gates in order to explore their theme.